freeradical13/freeradical13.github.io/index.md

 [Arteries][] carry blood away from the heart to organs.
 Within organs, arteries branch into smell vessels called [arterioles][].
 Arterioles pass blood to [capillaries][] which are very small, porous blood vessels that perform the exchange of gases and other chemicals between blood and cells.
 The ends of capillaries converge into venules which converge into [veins][] that carry blood back to the heart.

 A blood vessel contains a lumen surrounded by a single layer of endothelial cells.
 Blood pressure in vessels may be regulated by changing the diameter of vessels.
 [Vasoconstriction][] increases blood pressure by reducing the diameter by constricting muscle cells around the vessel.
-[Vasodilation][] decreases blood pressure by increasing the diameter by relaxing muscle cells around the vessel.
+[Vasodilation][] decreases blood pressure by increasing the diameter of blood vessels ([dilation][]) by relaxing muscle cells around the vessel.

 #### Lymphatic System